outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - interface interface

-      - calculating perspectives (including interface components like origin-target differences & important concepts/priorities/filters) of the ml problem/solution space and applying them to generate a network that applies multiple perspectives, like the:
+      - calculating perspectives (including interface components like origin-target differences & important concepts/priorities/filters) of the ml problem/solution space and applying them to generate a structure that applies multiple perspectives, like the:
         - possibility perspective
           - random/corrupted: the possibility that each or a subset of data points is incorrect/corrupted or random
           - incomplete: the possibility that variables are missing